 Floating Conditions, Weather and Forecast for Eminence, Missouri

-The Jacks Fork and Current Rivers are in great floating condition, especially for early Autumn.
+The Jacks Fork and Current Rivers are in great floating condition, especially for mid-winter.

-Our weekday crowds have gone home.
+The crowds have not yet arrived.
 If you're looking for a little peace and quiet, it is a great time of year to come to Shady Lane Cabins, the Ozark National Scenic Riverways, and Eminence MO.
 There will be less crowding on our rivers, in town, in the restaurants, and at Shady Lane.

 Elk viewing.
 Governor Jay Nixon and MDC Director, Bob Ziehmer, visited Eminence in May 2013 to proclaim Eminence as the Elk Capital of Missouri.
 Peck Ranch is now open for elk viewing and folks are seeing them along with lots of deer and turkeys.